Spain or Portugal? which Iberian country is the best destination?

 All in all, it really depends on what you are looking for.
 If warm water is the most important, then the south of Spain is the obvious answer, while Algarve is the best Portugal option.
 Well, apart from the small Porto Santo Island in Madeira.

-If you prefer to explore the coastline, enjoying small villages and less-visited beaches, you are probably better off on Portugal’s west coast, but note that the Asturian, Galician and Basque coasts are also fascinating.
+Suppose you prefer to explore the coastline, enjoying small villages and less-visited beaches.
+In that case, you are probably better off on Portugal’s west coast, but note that the Asturian, Galician, and Basque coasts are also fascinating.
 We absolutely love the Basque Coast.
 Check our Basque coast itinerary to learn why.

 Things to do in Marbella